devExponent/devExponent/README.md

 ## 💡 About Me
 <img align="right" alt="coding" width="400" src="https://i.pinimg.com/originals/81/17/8b/81178b47a8598f0c81c4799f2cdd4057.gif" />

+I'm a Software Engineer interested in building reliable, scalable, and user-centered software systems across the frontend and backend.

+My experience spans full-stack web development, backend engineering, cloud technologies, automated testing, and machine learning.
+I enjoy working across the layers of a system — from designing interfaces and REST APIs to modeling data, improving performance, testing software, and deploying applications.

-I build complete software systems from user interface to backend architecture — most recently shipping event scheduling, registration, and booking features on a React/TypeScript + Spring Boot stack as part of a 10-person Agile team.
+Most recently, I've been putting that range to work as a Software Engineering Intern at Bitex Consulting Services, shipping event scheduling, registration, and booking features on a React/TypeScript + Spring Boot stack as part of a 10-person Agile team.

-- Full-stack web application development, from UI to database
-- Comfortable owning a feature end to end: API design, data modeling, and the interface on top of it
-- Debugging and fixing real production issues — CORS misconfigurations, framework upgrades, slow queries — not just writing new code
-- Strong interest in system design, APIs, and scalable architectures

 ---